-These can take less than 30 seconds and are great ways to help your students refocus.
+These can take less than 30 seconds and are great ways to help yourself and your family to connect.

 Wake Up Your Body

 Gently slap your hands all over your body like you are waking up the body.
 Then stand silently and notice where you can feel the slaps in your body.